-Run Trading Like a Business,
+Run Your Trading Like a Business

-Let’s see what this shift looks like.
+Let’s see what this shift in approach looks like…

 What are you really trying to achieve?